 Enjoy Your Food

-The key to a good breakfast is to eat healthy, but feel free to treat yourself during your lunch break.
-Although you should try to stick to healthy meal options most of the time, don’t be afraid to eat something you really love once or twice week.
-It’ll boost your mood and put you in better spirits than eating the same salad for five days in a row will.
+The key to a good breakfast is to eat healthily, but feel free to treat yourself during your lunch break.
+Although you should try to stick to healthy meal options most of the time, don’t be afraid to eat something you really love once or twice a week.
+It’ll boost your mood and put you in better spirits than eating the same salad 5 days in a row will.
 Cheeseburgers, anyone?

-Many office employees stay at their desk for lunch or work right through it.
-Doing this every once in a while may be necessary, but this should be a very rare occurrence.
+Many office employees stay at their desks for lunch or work right through it.
+Doing this every once in a while may be necessary, but this should be a rare occurrence.
 Utilize your company’s breakroom or get out of the office altogether.
-Stepping away from your desk for half an hour or so will help put you in a better frame of mind so that you’ll work more productively when you come back to your desk in the afternoon.
+Stepping away from your desk for half an hour or so will help put you in a better frame of mind, and you’ll work more productively when you return to your desk in the afternoon.

 Whether it’s your office bestie or a new employee, chatting with someone over lunch can be a great way to unwind between working hours.
-Just try not to talk too much about work, which can lead to more stress and anxiety.
+Try not to talk too much about work, which can lead to more stress and anxiety.
 Lunch is an ideal time to socialize.

 Get Active

 Whether it’s utilizing the gym in your office or going for a walk outside on a nice day, getting yourself moving is a great way to reenergize before you head back to your desk.
-Of course, utilizing a standing desk while you are at your desk doesn’t hurt either!
+Of course, utilizing a standing desk while you’re working doesn’t hurt either!

 Give Your Eyes a Rest